William Sawalich: NASCAR O'Reilly Auto Parts Series

 On December 13, 2023, it was announced that Sawalich would run the No. 19 for Joe Gibbs Racing in the NASCAR Xfinity Series part-time in 2024, starting in the fall.
 Sawalich ran the final three races of the season at Homestead, Martinsville, and Phoenix.
 At Phoenix, he scored his first career pole in his third career start.

 On October 21, 2024, it was announced that Sawalich would run full-time in the Xfinity Series in 2025, driving the No. 18 Toyota for JGR.
 Sawalich started the season with a 28th-place DNF at Daytona.
 Throughout the year, he earned top-ten finishes at Atlanta, COTA, Mexico City, Sonoma, Dover, Indianapolis, and Charlotte Roval.
 Sawalich would earn his second career pole at Nashville.
-His best finish of the season came at Portland and St. Louis, finishing second.
+His best finish of the season came at Portland and Gateway, finishing second.
 During the Talladega fall race, Sawalich was involved in a multi-car wreck during the second stage with Connor Mosack and Dean Thompson, causing him to stay in a nearby hospital overnight.
-He would later miss the following race at Martinsville Speedway due to concussion-like symptoms, and will be replaced by Justin Bonsignore.
-It has also been announced that Sawalich will also miss the final race in the NASCAR Xfinity Series season at Phoenix Raceway.
-He will be replaced by Justin Bonsignore.
+He would later miss the following race at Martinsville Speedway due to concussion-like symptoms, and would be replaced by Justin Bonsignore.
+It was later announced that Sawalich would also miss the final race in the season at Phoenix Raceway.
+He would be replaced once again by Bonsignore.